Highway Accidents Lawyer New Brunswick, NJ

-Experienced Highway Accident Injury Attorneys Representing Clients Injured in Serious Highway Accidents in Hudson County, Middlesex County, and Throughout NJ
+Experienced Car Crash Attorneys Representing Clients Injured in Highway Accidents in Middlesex County, Essex County, Hudson County, and Throughout NJ

 New Jersey is one of the oldest parts of the United States — and with that status comes old highways and roads which are, for the most part, poorly maintained.
 At the heart of the industrial revolution, New Jersey was where the first highways were built; since then, not enough has been done to improve their infrastructure.
 As a New Jersey resident, you probably won’t be surprised to know that our roads have been ranked by the Department of Transportation (DOT) as the seventh-worst in the entire country.
 In addition to the poor infrastructure, New Jersey highway and road hazards are greater than those in other states and are reported to be extremely dangerous.
 The bottom line is that driving on roads or highways in NJ poses great risks, including the risk of a serious car accident that results in catastrophic injuries.